 It's normal within circles of Christianity to get our label makers out.

-I want to resist the urge to do that, even though particular labels can be helpful at times.
-The reason being that labels of this sort tend to over communicate.
+I want to resist the urge to do that.
+Particular labels can be helpful at times.
+Labels of this sort tend to over communicate.

 If we seek to fully explore every possible nuance of these various "sub-camps" we will run out of ink in our label makers before we run out of need for new labels!